While not a fan of pushing hyper-achievement on young children, Mary has seen benefits of teaching early reading when appropriate

 Going For It?
 Try This Time-Tested Resource

-What made the process easy for us is a phonics-based book called Teach Your Child to Read in 100 Easy Lessons, which I used to teach my preschoolers to read.
+Here's my top tip for any parent wondering how to teach reading at home: What made the process easy and enjoyable for our family was a phonics-based book called Teach Your Child to Read in 100 Easy Lessons.
+I used it to teach my three preschoolers to read.
 The lessons are purposely short, and sometimes I cut them even shorter by splitting one lesson into two.
 As a result, the 100 lessons ended up being more like 150 for two of my children, but we had fun.

 Tips for Making 100 Easy Lessons a Success